 Mark’s DPhil research involved studying the decay of sub-atomic particles (charm and beauty mesons decaying semi-leptonically to electrons) in the large scale ZEUS detector on the HERA electron-proton accelerator at the DESY laboratory in Hamburg.

-Mark was recognised as a “Notable Practitioner” in the 2022 edition of Managing Intellectual Property’s IP Stars publication.
+Mark was recognised as a “Notable Practitioner” in the 2023 and 2022 edition of Managing Intellectual Property’s IP Stars publication.
 Mark has previously been recognised as a “Rising Star” in the 2018, 2019 and 2020 editions of the publication.
 He has also been recommended in the 2017 edition of The Legal 500 directory, where he was singled out for his “ability to understand novel new physics related inventions and quickly transpose them into a clear and understandable documents, ready for patent filing”.
 Mark was again singled out in the 2018 edition for his work with the US lighting products company Cree on its European patent applications.

 Mark has has retained the position of “key lawyer” of the firm in the 2020, 2021, 2022 and 2023 editions of The Legal 500.